Psalm 30 – Remembering the Greatness of God at a Great Event

 You have put off my sackcloth and clothed me with gladness,

 a.
 You have turned for me my mourning into dancing: The dedication of David’s palace was a happy event.
-Without specifically mentioning the dedication of the house, David used it a reason to remember all the times God brought him from sadness to joy, from mourning to dancing.
+Without specifically mentioning the dedication of the house, David used it as a reason to remember all the times God brought him from sadness to joy, from mourning to dancing.

 b.
 You have put off my sackcloth and clothed me with gladness: Using the Hebrew literary tool of repetition for the sake of emphasis, David repeats the idea of the transition from sadness to gladness.
 It was a happy day, but God had also been faithful to David in more difficult times.